 (9) "Tangible net worth" means the tangible assets that remain after deducting liabilities; such assets would not include such intangibles such as good will and rights to patents or royalties.

 (C) In the liability insurance requirements the terms "bodily injury" and "property damage" shall have the meanings given these terms by applicable Ohio law.
 However, these terms do not include those liabilities which, consistent with standard industry practice, are excluded from coverage in liability policies for bodily injury and property damage.
-The agency intends the meanings of other terms used in the liability insurance requirements to be consistent with their common meanings with in the insurance industry.
+Ohio EPA intends the meanings of other terms used in the liability insurance requirements to be consistent with their common meanings with in the insurance industry.
 The definitions of several of the terms in paragraphs (C)(1) to (C)(4) of this rule are intended to assist in the understanding of rules 3745-66-40 to 3745-66-48 of the Administrative Code and are not intended to limit their meanings in a way that conflict with general insurance industry usage.

 (1) "Accidental occurrence" means an accident, including continuous or repeated exposure to conditions, which results in bodily injury or property damage neither expected nor intended from the standpoint of the insured.

 (2) "Legal defense costs" means any expenses that an insurer incurs in defending against claims of third parties brought under the terms and conditions of an insurance policy.